I like chocolate milk, my brother does not. We both, however, like milk.

 “I had the same experience with Transformers..was excited then I saw Michael Bay at the helm.. final result?
 5 films of absolute robo-piss”

 Both comments illustrate my point in saying that our own perceptions of what it should be are viewed through rose-colored glasses.
-I’ll use the Transformers example, as the former argument using “SJW” as an argument is beyond asinine.
+I’ll use the Transformers example, as the former argument using “SJW” as an argument is beyond untenable.
 The Michael Bay film adaptions of Transformers are awful, yes, I agree.
 But the Transformer passion, which I can only assume was stoked by 80’s and 90’s era cartoons, action figures, and lunchboxes, is a product of our childhood.
 We latched on to it in our youth, and developed a complex love for the material as we outgrew its target audience (and there is nothing wrong with that!).
-Now, show these Michel Bay spectacles to an 8-year-old boy today and he’ll shit his pants in pure excitement, and praise them for being awesome, as any 8-year-old boy should!
-One fan thoroughly enjoys the film, and one does not.
+Now, show these Michel Bay explode-o-rama spectacles to an 8-year-old boy today and he’ll shit his pants in pure excitement, and praise them for being the Citizen Kane of his generation, as any 8-year-old boy should!
+One of these fans thoroughly enjoys the film, and one does not.
 Who has the more valid opinion?
 If your argument involves the length of time someone has been a fan, you need a better argument.
+They’re both appropriate responses, and none invalidate the other.

-We cannot hold a globally recognized brand (Star Wars, Game of Thrones, Transformers, Games Workshop) under the scrutiny of our singular perception of what we ourselves want.
+We cannot hold a globally recognized brand (be it Star Wars, Game of Thrones, Transformers, Games Workshop) under the scrutiny of our singular perception of what we ourselves want.
 We can’t be that selfish to assume our own disappointment is exactly the same reaction everyone else is having, nor is it more valid than any other opinions on the matter.
+Even finding a cluster of vocal naysayers online doesn’t justify it.
+You just happened to find a few people that think the same thing in a massive sea of others who just haven’t spoken up.
 Have an opinion, be outraged at specific aspects of things — but never to the detriment of others who have differing opinions.

 To the community, I challenge you to be good fans.
-I know you all are, deep down, even “SJW Guy.”
+I know you all are, deep down, even “SJW Ruins Everything Guy.”
 Continue to comment on why you don’t like stuff, there’s nothing wrong with that, just use facts to back up your opinion and always remember that it’s your opinion.
 People with different opinions aren’t the enemy.
 It isn’t an “us versus them” struggle every time you make a post.
+There is no line in the sand.

 They’re part of the exact same fanbase as you, they just don’t like chocolate milk.